Logambal05/Smart-Predictive-Modeling-for-Rental-Property-Prices/README.md

 ## Technologies Used

-Sure, here's a concise explanation tailored to your project:

 1. **Data Cleansing:** Prepared the dataset by handling missing values, outliers, and ensured consistency in property attributes to improve the quality and reliability of rental data.